As times change, the manufacturing industry is reinventing itself.

 Digital technology, once used mostly for research purposes at Bosch, has spread to workshops where dozens of employees manufacture products in small production runs.
 “It may seem odd, but manual labor is back thanks to digital technology,” Bagnon says.

-Although automation has reduced the number of operators per position, digital technology has brought back the human element to the production lines.
+Although assembly line automation has reduced the number of operators per position, digital technology has brought back the human element to the production lines.
 In real terms, the product lands in the operator’s hands after it has been identified through its RFID chip.
 Once the editing station is connected, the assembly lines appear on a screen.
 Light guides then help the operator place the pieces correctly and in the right order; this allows for a manual assembly that limits the risk of error to the lowest level possible.

 “In addition to the operator’s attention to detail, production is controlled electronically,” Bagnon says.
 “Sensors on the assembly bench communicate with the system via ultrasound.
 If, for example, a part is installed in the incorrect order, an error message appears on the screen alerting the operator.”